FAQ

 What are the benefits of a community battery?

-- create a positive impact on wholesale electricity prices that could flow through to reduced electricity prices,
+- create a positive impact on wholesale electricity prices that could flow through to reduce electricity prices.

 - offer a flexible alternative to traditional poles and wires investment to help lower network costs.